HITRUST Implemented, 1-year (i1) Validated Assessment + Certification FAQs

 For an i1 Validated Assessment to achieve certification, no assessment domain’s straight-average score can be below 83.
 By contrast, for an r2 Validated Assessment to earn an r2 Certification, no assessment domain’s straight-average score can be below 62.

-Will the i1 Validated Assessment allow control carve-outs of fourth-party performed controls?
+Will the i1 Validated Assessment allow control carve-outs of service provider performed controls?

 Yes.
 The i1 allows for either a “carve-out method” or “inclusive method” for controls performed by separate parties (e.g., cloud service providers).
 The r2 Validated Assessment only allows the inclusive method.